yduf/yduf.github.io/_posts/2025-03-30-hardware-security.md

 published: true
 tags: hardware-security security reverse
 ---
-> Why, and for who ?
+> Why, and for whom ?

 ### Use cases

+Vendor want to restrict access from the user:
-Console vendor wanting to avoid access to their game.
+- Console vendor wanting to avoid access to their game.
+- Vaccuum vendor want to force cloud usage for their product
+- Phone vendor want to control which software you are running (android/iphone)

+Not necessary for security alone, because once customer is unable to control what is runned,
+- he cannot patch himself security issue
+- he still subject to security attack (if vendor breached).

 ## Bypass